 The people of Switzerland have so much love for their wine that they only export a small portion of it.
 The question is whether this is by design or lack of demand from outside countries.
-The Swiss consume many imported wines from other countries, but they also drink most of their own wine production.
+The Swiss consume many imported wines from other countries, but they also drink most of their wine production.

-Availability of Swiss Wines
+Swiss Wines 101

 Money & Wine

 Swiss wines come with a heavy price tag.
-Switzerland is a costly place to do business, and that includes producing wine.
+Switzerland is a costly place to do business, including producing wine.
 It doesn’t help that grapes are grown in high altitudes, and it takes a lot more hours to tend vines here than nearly anywhere else in the world.
 Another issue increasing the cost of Swiss wine is that more people want to drink Swiss wines than wine on the market.

 Many winemakers practice chaptalization: adding sugar to an unfermented grape to increase the alcohol content.
-This practice was adopted to counteract the high acidity in the grapes due to the strong continental climates at such high altitudes.
+This practice was adopted to counteract the high acidity in the grapes due to the solid continental climates at such high altitudes.

 The largest wine region in Switzerland, Valais, is in the French section of Switzerland.
-The region takes up 12,500 acres of land situated on the slopes of the Upper Rhône Valley.
+The area takes up 12,500 acres of land situated on the slopes of the Upper Rhône Valley.
 It is a dry, sunny region that produces mostly Chasselas.
 Other grapes grown include Sylvaner, Marsanne, and Pinot Gris.

 It is an elegant grape with varied expressions from vineyard to vineyard.
 It is the Coors Light of Swiss wine in some vineyards due to its light and refreshing.
-However, in better vineyards, it is complex with a depth of smoky minerality and raw earth.
+However, it is complex in better vineyards with a depth of smoky minerality and raw earth.
 It can also express beautiful herbal and floral notes.

 Here in the Vaud Canton terroir takes on a mind of its own between some of the different encompassing regions: Aigle, La Côte, Lavaux, Dézaley, Chablais and Yvorne.
 Then there are two Grand Cru Regions; Dézaley and Calamin.
 Again, La Côte is where the fruit flavors shine, while the minerality from the soils stands out in Aigle, Yvorne, and Calamin.